thriveweb/5thc/content/pages/home.md

 section5:
   buttonLabel: Apply for Finance
   buttonLinkTo: /
+  backgroundImage: /images/uploads/moss-334062.jpg
   content: >-
-    STILL NOT SURE WHAT TO GET?
+    ### STILL NOT SURE WHAT TO GET?

     Don't fret, I'm here to help.
 Contact me directly, right now, and I'll take care of it.